-NI indepth: NFU’s Gary Mitchell on farming with WhatsApp and taking Brexit by the horns
+NI indepth: Farming with WhatsApp and taking Brexit by the horns

 It’s not easy being a Co.
 Down man at the top of Scottish agri-politics while also running an 800-cow dairy herd, but thanks to technology and a wealth of ideas Gary Mitchell has managed to succeed at both.

-AgriLand caught up the Kircubbin man on how he manages the farm through a mobile messaging app, why he believes Brexit is best and life as an Ulster-born Scotsman.
+AgriLand caught up with the Kircubbin man on how he manages the farm through a mobile messaging app, why he supports Brexit, and life as an Ulster-born Scotsman.

 Leaving Co.
 Down

 The Mitchell family moved to Scotland in 1980, but within a generation he has managed to become one of the country’s most innovative farmers running an 800-cow flying herd.

 The Kircubbin man was elected in February to one of the top jobs in Scottish farm politics – vice president of National Farmers’ Union Scotland, the country’s 9,000-strong farming lobby organisation.